Will4950/wamp/README.md

 ```

 The app should now be running.
 Test it by changing your presence status.
 Your Philips Hue light should change with it.

+If you do not have a Philips Hue Bridge - NO WORRIES!
+You can still see the events firing in the console and log.

 ## Troubleshooting